SORTEE-Github-Hackathon/manuscript/CONTRIBUTING.md

 ## Contributing with writing

 1. To situate yourself, access the [current document](https://sortee-github-hackathon.github.io/manuscript-test/v/latest/index.html) and/or its corresponding sections within the [content](https://github.com/SORTEE-Github-Hackathon/manuscript-test/tree/main/content) directory;
-2. Write text and propose changes to a file by making a pull request.
-Write a sentence per line and create new paragraphs with two returns.
-For further information about formatting, access the [`USAGE.md`](https://github.com/SORTEE-Github-Hackathon/manuscript-test/blob/main/USAGE.md) document;
+2. Write text and propose changes to a file by making a pull request:    a. **Write a sentence per line** and create new paragraphs with two returns;
+  b.
+It is *highly* encouraged to commit frequently, so you can finely track and, if necessary, revert changes;
+  c.
+For further information about formatting, access the [`USAGE.md`](https://github.com/SORTEE-Github-Hackathon/manuscript-test/blob/main/USAGE.md) document.
+3. All pull requests must be reviewed before being merged to the `main` repository.
+You may **assign reviewers** if you would like someone to specifically review your pull requests.
+See the [Reviewing pull requests]() section for more information;
-3. Would you like to point to something important, make a question or a suggestion?
+4. Would you like to point to something important, make a question or a suggestion?
 Begin a conversation in the [Discussions](https://github.com/SORTEE-Github-Hackathon/manuscript-test/discussions);
-4. Fill in your author information by initiating a pull request on the [`metadata.yaml`](https://github.com/SORTEE-Github-Hackathon/manuscript-test/blob/main/content/metadata.yaml) file (the authorship order will be decided later).
+5. Fill in your author information by initiating a pull request on the [`metadata.yaml`](https://github.com/SORTEE-Github-Hackathon/manuscript-test/blob/main/content/metadata.yaml) file (the authorship order will be decided later).

 ## Suggesting a paper